LandingCube Review: An Amazon Landing Page Builder for Increasing Sales with Coupon Codes

 - Modern – Uses orange and red colors over a white background in the hopes of increasing conversions

 - Elegant – Takes a futuristic route with tones of purple across the page

 Having an email list of veritable leads makes it easier for you to sell your products.
 The fact that they signed up for your list means they're already interested in your business.
 It also means that they're a few steps away from being a customer of your online store.

 You can announce product launches if you want.
 Or better yet, send customers newsletters that highlight your brand.
 Keep that connection alive to drive sales in the future.

 Single-use promo codes

-Generating single-use promo codes can be a burden.
-Keeping track of your promo codes is important.
-LandingCube automates the process of sending out single-use promo codes.
+Generating single-use promo codes can be a burden, and keeping track of them is important.
+LandingCube automates the single-use promo code process.

 Sending out promo codes improves your Amazon Best Sellers Rank (BSR).
 BSR is a good indicator of your status as an online retailer on Amazon.

 You can direct any email lead you collect to your email marketing tool of choice.
 This makes email collection a seamless process.
 As mentioned earlier, LandingCube stores all emails collected whether you activate this feature or not.

 Tracking and retargeting